 Cook white rice for 8-10 mins until it’s almost done, then drain it and set aside.
 Alternatively, you can use microwave rice or any leftover cooked rice from the day before.

-Add a tbsp of oil to the same pan and fry the cooked rice over medium heat for 5 mins, stirring occasionally.
+Add a tablespoon of oil to the same pan and fry the cooked rice over medium heat for 5 mins, stirring occasionally.
 The rice should start to crackle and brown a bit.

 Fry 2 eggs in a separate pan for a few minutes, keeping the yolks soft.